confluentinc/librdkafka/tests/README.md

  * `TESTS_SKIP_BEFORE=0nnn` - skip tests before this test.
 Tests are skipped even if they are part of `TESTS` variable.
                               Usage: `TESTS_SKIP_BEFORE=0030`.
 All the tests
-                              till test 0030 is skipped.
+                              until test 0030 are skipped.

 Let's say that you run the full test suite and get a failure in test 0061,